GannIntegral/gannintegral.github.io/_posts/2023-12-03-support-and-resistance-in-forex-trading.md

 <p>Support represents a price level at which an asset tends to stop falling, while resistance signifies a level at which it often halts its upward climb.
 These levels are essentially psychological thresholds that reflect the collective decisions of market participants.</p>

 ## Importance of Support and Resistance in Trading
 <p>Understanding the psychological and strategic implications of support and resistance is paramount.
-These levels shape <a href="https://www.daytrading.ltd/learning/forex-market-sentiment">forex market sentiment</a>, assist in identifying optimal entry and exit points, and form the bedrock of risk management strategies.
+These levels shape forex market sentiment, assist in identifying optimal entry and exit points, and form the bedrock of risk management strategies.
 Traders who grasp their significance gain a competitive edge in the dynamic world of trading.</p>

 ## Identifying Support and Resistance
 <p>Several techniques aid in pinpointing these critical levels.
 Drawing trendlines across significant highs and lows, utilizing moving averages, and recognizing <a href="https://www.daytrading.ltd/learning/chart-patterns-in-forex-trading">chart patterns</a> are among the methods employed.
 A nuanced understanding of price action is essential for accurate identification.</p>